How We Operate

 As a program, we recognize and embrace differences in cultural background.
 We strive to be an industry leader in providing services that promote mental and physical health in each individual we serve.

 Gear & Technology

-Through out the season we have a team of people in town to ensure each group has all the gear required to travel in the wilderness and manage for risk effectively.
-Each group will receive six to eight resupplies of food and gear throughout their two month program.
-The Field Guide Team will communicate their group's needs regularly during expeditions, and our Expedition Managers and Logistics Team ensure the resupply delivery.
+Throughout the season, we have a team of people in town to ensure each group has all the gear required to travel in the wilderness and manage for risk effectively.
+Each group will receive six to eight resupplies of food and gear throughout their two-month program.
+The Field Guide Team will communicate their group's needs regularly during expeditions, and our Expedition Coordinators and Logistics Team ensure the resupply delivery.
 Clients are encouraged to participate in organization of the gear and food to help them demonstrate organization and responsibility.
 Often times, clients are able to request their favorite meals from our menu on upcoming resupplies, and it is fun for the entire group to be involved!

 We operate on a "planes, boats, and automobiles" theory here at Crossings.
 Due to the vastness of our tripping area, we look to a variety of ways to ensure our programs are supported to the max capacity.
 We have our own boats, the Endeavor and the Seanne Marie, that are utilized for resupplies and group transports, as well as for any special or as-needed trips.
 Such separate trips may include medical transports for individual participants, last minute group needs, or transporting clinicians in and out of the field.